-1.1.4 Definition of directed-action order - (1) An order marked as a directed-action order informs the receiving marketplace that the marketplace can act immediately to carry out the action specified by either the marketplace or marketplace participant who has sent the order and that the order protection obligation is being met by the sender.
-Such an order may be market "DAO" by a marketplace or a marketplace participant.
-Senders can specify actions by adding markers that instruct a marketplace to:

-(a) execute the order and cancel the remainder using an immediate-or-cancel marker,

-(b) execute the order and book the remainder,

-(c) book the order as a passive order awaiting execution, and

-(d) avoid interaction with hidden liquidity using a bypass marker, as defined in IIROC's Universal Market Integrity Rules.
+1.1.5 Definition of directed-action order -

+- (1) An order marked as a directed-action order informs the receiving marketplace that the marketplace can act immediately to carry out the action specified by either the marketplace or marketplace participant who has sent the order and that the order protection obligation is being met by the sender.
+Such an order may be marked "DAO" by a marketplace or a marketplace participant.
+Senders can specify actions by adding markers that instruct a marketplace to: - (a) execute the order and cancel the remainder using an immediate-or-cancel marker, - (b) execute the order and book the remainder, - (c) book the order as a passive order awaiting execution, and - (d) avoid interaction with hidden liquidity using a bypass marker, as defined in IIROC's Universal Market Integrity Rules.

 The definition allows for the simultaneous routing of more than one directed-action order in order to execute against any better-priced protected orders.
 In addition, marketplaces or marketplace participants may send a single directed-action order to execute against the best protected bid or best protected offer.
-When it receives a directed-action order, a marketplace can carry out the sender's instructions without checking for better-priced orders displayed by the other marketplaces and implementing the marketplace's own policies and procedures to reasonably prevent trade-throughs.
+When it receives a directed-action order, a marketplace can carry out the sender's instructions without checking for better-priced protected orders displayed by the other marketplaces and implementing the marketplace's own policies and procedures to reasonably prevent trade-throughs.

-(2) Regardless of whether the entry of a directed-action order is accompanied by the bypass marker, the sender must take out all better-priced visible orders before executing at an inferior price.
-For example, if a marketplace or marketplace participant combines a directed-action order with a bypass marker to avoid executing against hidden liquidity, the order has order protection obligations regarding the visible liquidity.
-If a directed-action order interacts with hidden liquidity, the requirement to take out all better-priced visible orders before executing at an inferior price remains.

-1.1.5 Definition of non-standard order - The definition of "non-standard order" refers to an order for the purchase or sale of a security that is subject to terms or conditions relating to settlement that have not been set by the marketplace on which the security is listed or quoted.
+- (2) Regardless of whether the entry of a directed-action order is accompanied by the bypass marker, the sender must take out all better-priced visible protected orders before executing at an inferior price.
+For example, if a marketplace or marketplace participant combines a directed-action order with a bypass marker to avoid executing against hidden liquidity, the order has order protection obligations regarding the visible protected liquidity.
+If a directed-action order interacts with hidden liquidity, the requirement to take out all better-priced visible protected orders before executing at an price that is inferior to the best protected bid or best protected offer inferior price remains. - 1.1.6 Definition of non-standard order - The definition of "non-standard order" refers to an order for the purchase or sale of a security that is subject to terms or conditions relating to settlement that have not been set by the marketplace on which the security is listed or quoted.
 A marketplace participant, however, may not add a special settlement term or condition to an order solely for the purpose that the order becomes a non-standard order under the definition.